Overview

 - pattern: db2.*.*

-Providers can also be configured to use specific credentials by referencing the credential name in the provider block.
+Integrations can also be configured to use specific credentials by referencing the credential name in the integration block.
 For example, if you wanted to use a credential called snowflake-creds, you would write:

 workspace: